mrash/fwknop/test/afl/README.md

  * *test-cases/*

-  Directory for ALF test cases used by the wrapper scripts.
+  Directory for AFL test cases used by the wrapper scripts.

  * *compile/*